Skip to main content

 • Mental symptoms: Mood swings, anxiety, aggression, paranoia

-Parents or caregivers that recognize any of these warning signs should talk with their child about the dangers of drug misuse in an open and honest way.
+Parents or caregivers who recognize any of these warning signs should talk with their children about the dangers of drug misuse in an open and honest way.
 Parents should also closely monitor prescription medicines at home and secure them out of the reach of children.

 Vyvanse addiction and rehab resources